CatchRelease/crorm/README.md

 `save()` - Saves the current values and returns a new instance.
 Calls an onSave to be overridden to save on the backend and update the store.

-`update(props = {})` - Update the current values and returns a new instance with the passed in props.
+`updateProps(props = {})` - Update the current values and returns a new instance with the passed in props.
 Calls an onUpdate to be overridden to save on the backend and update the store.

 `destroy()` - Marks the current model as destroyed and returns a "destroyed" instance.
 Calls an onDestroy to be overridden to save on the backend and update the store.